GAMS-dev/gamspy/docs/user/ml/nn.rst

        return torch.stack(good_data), torch.stack(good_target)

 We are loading MNIST dataset since it's input size is not too large.
-MNIST dataset consists of handwritten digits that are 28x28 in size.
+The MNIST dataset consists of handwritten digits that are 28x28 in size.
 Examples are grayscale.
 Here are some examples: